 I arrived by train without any big issues.
 If you’re moving out of Crimea, it’s much easier to move out than to move in.
-So, when I moved out, it was maybe a week ago, and there weren’t issues for moving out by train.
+So, when I moved out, it was maybe a week ago, and there weren’t any issues taking the train.

 I left because of the dangerous situation.
 I was beaten before.
-I got many messages by phone or by internet, on social networks, that my life was in danger, that some people wanted to punish me.
+I had many messages by phone – or over the internet on social networks – that said my life was in danger, that some people wanted to punish me.
 Messages saying, after I was beaten up, “We could do much more to you.”

 Did they threaten to kill you?

-Personally, nobody says they are going to kill me.
-But I saw these messages through the social networks.
-Some people said they would cut me with a knife.
+Nobody said they were going to kill me, but some people said they would cut me with a knife.
 But on the streets, people were negative to me.
 They said, “You’re not a good guy.
 Leave Sevastopol.
 You’ll get many more punches.”

 How did you eventually make it back to Sevastopol?

-I made it by train, though now we have pro-Russian self-defense forces that are controlling the train station.
+I made it by train, though now we have pro-Russian self-defence forces that are controlling the train station.
 I asked the people who were running the train to hide me for an hour or so.
-So I hid in a train compartment for 40 minutes, and then these people from self-defense left, and I went out.
+So I hid in a train compartment for 40 minutes, and then these people from self-defence left and I went out.
 I waited for them.

 That sounds risky.

-I took some risk.
+I took some risks.
 And now I’m not in my flat.
 I’m hiding at my friend’s place with some safety, I hope.
-You know that I didn’t attend some public meetings after Crimea was occupied, so I hope these Russian guys are not thinking too much about me now.
+I didn’t attend some public meetings after Crimea was occupied, so I hope these Russian guys aren't thinking too much about me now.